The Discovery of La Hougue Bie

 Quern

-A large broken quern was found buried beneath the slab at the entrance to the terminal cell.
-It might have had symbolic significance, possibly buried with seed and associated with ideas of regeneration
+A large broken quern was found buried beneath the slab at the entrance to the end cell.
+It might have had symbolic significance, possibly buried with seed and associated with ideas of renewal.

 A large broken quern (stone)